RealOrangeOne/theorangeone.net/content/posts/nologin-vs-false.md

 The real logic actually lives there: [`true.c`](https://git.savannah.gnu.org/cgit/coreutils.git/tree/src/true.c)

-Both `true` and `false` are incredibly simple, even if you nothing about C. And as a result are incredibly fast.
+Both `true` and `false` are incredibly simple, even if you know nothing about C. And as a result are incredibly fast.

 ## `/bin/nologin`

 `nologin` is designed to do exactly what we want it to.
-It's specifically designedo to prevent login by being set as a user's shell.
+It's specifically designed to prevent login by being set as a user's shell.

 `nologin` does a little more than false, but it's still very simple code to read: [`nologin.c`](https://git.kernel.org/pub/scm/utils/util-linux/util-linux.git/tree/login-utils/nologin.c)

-Once executed, `nologin` will try and read `/etc/nologin.txt` to get a custom message to show the user.
+Once executed, `nologin` will try to read `/etc/nologin.txt` to get a custom message to show the user.
 If it exists, it prints that and exits with code 1.
 If it doesn't exist, it shows the default message, and exits with code 1.
-This customization makes it much more user friendly, although because the file is global, one system can only have one configured message.
+This customization makes it much more user-friendly, although because the file is global, one system can only have one configured message.

 ## `rssh`